 QSI Chengdu is a closed campus, which means that students may not leave the campus without permission from the parent and office.
-The parent should contact homeroom teacher or office in advance and provide the reason for the exit.
+A closed campus also means visitors and non-students must check in through the school office before being allowed to visit the school.
+For safety reasons, we must know who is on campus at all times.